 Our spy shots and video show a current-generation G550 with the same fender flares and portal axles as the previous G550 4x4 Squared.
 There's also a custom roof rack that's likely fitted with ballast to raise the vehicle's center of gravity, which engineers often use during testing of stability systems designed to prevent rollovers.

 In the case of the previous G550 4x4 Squared, the ride height was over 17 inches and it looks like the same will be true for the new generation.
 The previous G550 4x4 Squared also came with permanent four-wheel drive, a reduction transfer case, three differential locks, and of course the portal axles.
 The latter is what contributed to the raised height: unlike conventional axles, portal axles don't have the wheels mounted at the axle but lower via individual portal transmissions.

 2017 Mercedes-Benz G550 4x4² (European spec)

 Mercedes hasn't even said it's working on a new G550 4x4 Squared, though given the almost production-ready look of this prototype, the debut can't be far.
-Look for it to launch in 2021 as a 2022 model.
-There's a good chance Mercedes-AMG will offer its own version based on the G63 this time around.
+Look for it to launch later in 2021 as a 2022 model.
+There's a good chance Mercedes-Benz AMG will offer its own version based on the G63 this time around.

-The current G550 sports a 4.0-liter twin-turbocharged V-8 with 416 horsepower and 450 pound-feet of torque, while the G63 features the same engine but with output dialed up to 577 hp and 627 lb-ft.
+The current G550 sports a 4.0-liter twin-turbocharged V-8 with 416 hp and 450 lb-ft of torque, while the G63 features the same engine but with output dialed up to 577 hp and 627 lb-ft.
 In both cases a 9-speed automatic is standard.

 2022 Mercedes-Benz G550 4x4 Squared spy shots - Photo credit: S. Baldauf/SB-Medien